maalucf/hyperbank/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This repository contains two projects: <a href='https://github.com/maalucf/hyperbank/tree/main/hyperbank-front'>hyperbank-front</a> - the client side application - and <a href='https://github.com/maalucf/hyperbank/tree/main/hyperbank-back'>hyperbank-back</a> - the server - that should run simultaneously.
+This repository contains two projects: <a href='https://github.com/maalucf/hyperbank/tree/main/hyperbank-front'>hyperbank-front</a> - the client side application - and <a href='https://github.com/maalucf/hyperbank/tree/main/hyperbank-back'>hyperbank-back</a> - the server.

 To get a local copy up and running follow these steps.